Mobile version. Acronyms are explained below. All times Eastern and PM, except where obvious. As of 12/04/2019 12:31:31 AM -0800.

 2. Teams that finished 6-6 with two FCS wins.
-This year, this rule could potentially apply to North Carolina or Army.
+For 2019, there are no teams that meet this criterion.

 3. Teams that finished 6-7 (this used to be the "UCLA rule" but conference championships can no longer make a team ineligible for a bowl).

 5. Teams that are reclassifying to FBS and have a 6-6 record.
-There are no reclassifying teams this year.
+There are no reclassifying teams for 2019.

 6. Teams in the top 5 of the APR and with a 5-7 record.
 This year, those teams are Northwestern, Air Force, Vanderbilt, Navy, and Duke.